Best Practices for Pipetting 3D Cell Culture Hydrogels

 - Read time: 11 minutes

 Commonly Asked Questions

-- What is the best way to pipette viscous liquids? - One of the best ways to pipette viscous liquids is the reverse pipetting method using an air displacement pipette.
+One of the best ways to pipette viscous liquids is the reverse pipetting method using an air displacement pipette.
 This is a preferred method for liquids with tendencies to foam or be retained in the pipette tip.

-- How does pipette technique affect 3D cell culture reproducibility? - Many available hydrogels are temperature sensitive, meaning the use of a pipette tip that is not cooled down can adversely affect the cell culture formation.
+Many available hydrogels are temperature sensitive, meaning the use of a pipette tip that is not cooled down can adversely affect the cell culture formation.
 Additionally, careless mixing can create high variation and low viability.